Jolanrensen/docProcessorGradlePlugin/README.md

  *
  * Hello World!
  *
- * This is a large example of how the plugin will work
+ * This is a large example of how the plugin will work from someFun
  *
  * @param name The name of the person to greet
  * @see [com.example.plugin.KdocIncludePlugin]